angular/angular/aio/content/guide/view-encapsulation.md

   The scoping rules, isolations, and protections discussed earlier don't apply.
   This is essentially the same as pasting the component's styles into the HTML.

-To set the components encapsulation mode, use the `encapsulation` property in the component metadata:
+To set the component's encapsulation mode, use the `encapsulation` property in the component metadata:

 <code-example path="component-styles/src/app/quest-summary.component.ts" region="encapsulation.shadow" header="src/app/quest-summary.component.ts"></code-example>